Renovation and Enhancement Project

 rendering of reception desk at connecting hallway

-The Frick Art Reference Library is housed in a landmarked building on East 71st Street, a block north of the museum.
+The Frick Art Research Library is housed in a landmarked building on East 71st Street, a block north of the museum.
 Uniting the museum and library will enable visitors, scholars, and staff to move between the two branches of the institution, conveniently accessing the facilities and resources of both.

 A modest addition has been built in the utility yard between the back of the library and the rear wall of the 70th Street Garden, creating passageways that unite the museum and library on multiple levels.
 Finished with Indiana limestone, the exterior façade complements the 1914 mansion, the 1935 addition, and the surrounding neighborhood and provides a refined backdrop for the adjacent garden, which was designed by Russell Page in the late 1970s and will be fully restored as part of the project.